Joanne Woodward: Later years

-Woodward's film career had an exceptional longevity.
-In 1990, she again appeared opposite Newman in Mr. and Mrs. Bridge (1990), directed by James Ivory.
+In 1990, Woodward again appeared opposite Newman in Mr. & Mrs. Bridge (1990), directed by James Ivory.
 Woodward had read this, the first of Evan S. Connell's two novels, when it was published in 1959.
 She hoped for many years to adapt it into a television production.
 Originally, she did not intend to play the character of Mrs. Bridge because she was too young.
 By the late 1980s, that was no longer the case.
 One of her most acclaimed performances, she garnered her fourth Academy Award nomination, and was selected as the year's Best Actress at the New York Film Critics Circle Awards.

 In 1993, Woodward appeared in the film Philadelphia, with Tom Hanks, and, in the same year, narrated Martin Scorsese's The Age of Innocence.
 Woodward did two additional television films: Foreign Affairs (1993) and Blind Spot (1993).
 Woodward was a co-producer of Blind Spot, a drama about drug addiction, for which she was nominated for an Emmy Award for Outstanding Lead Actress – Mini-Series or a Movie.
 She co-starred in the television film Breathing Lessons (1995).
 Also in 1995, Woodward directed off-Broadway revivals of Clifford Odets' Golden Boy and Waiting for Lefty at the Blue Light Theater Company in New York.

 In the twenty-first century, Woodward moved more into production and directorial roles.
 She served as the artistic director of the Westport Country Playhouse from 2001 to 2005.
 She was executive producer of the 2003 television production of Our Town, featuring Newman as the stage manager (for which he was nominated for an Emmy Award).
 She and Newman also appeared in Empire Falls (2005) for TV.
 Woodward also recorded a reading of singer John Mellencamp's song "The Real Life" for his box set On the Rural Route 7609.

-She had the lead in Change in the Wind (2010).
+Woodward had the lead in Change in the Wind (2010).
 In 2011, she narrated the Scholastic/Weston Woods film All the World.

 In 2022, Woodward and Newman were the subject of a six-part documentary by Ethan Hawke, The Last Movie Stars, which premiered on HBO Max.

 Personal life

 Woodward was reported to have been engaged to author Gore Vidal before she married Paul Newman.
-However, there was no real engagement; Woodward claims that she was a beard for Vidal, who was bisexual.
-Woodward shared a house with Vidal in Los Angeles for a short time, and they remained friends.
+There was no real engagement; Woodward claims that she was a "beard" for Vidal, who was gay.
+Woodward shared a house with Vidal in Los Angeles for a short time and they remained friends.